VT SPM Lab

 - In-situ Evaporation

 The Scienta Omicron VT SPM is the most commonly used workhorse SPM for room- and variable temperature applications.
 More than 500 instruments have been delivered and successfully installed around the world.
-The volume of research results including several thousand referenced publications is a conclusive proof for the performance, quality, and versatility of the Variable Temperature SPM design.
+The volume of research results including several thousand referenced publications is a conclusive proof of the performance, quality, and versatility of the Variable Temperature SPM design.

 VT STM and VT AFM offer the full range of STM and AFM techniques under UHV conditions: